Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 |Pays for up to 100 days of nursing home care for approved rehabilitation programs only||Pays for long-term care at nursing homes, assisted living, and at-home services without regard to time limits|

-There Are Some Common Misconceptions About NJ Medicaid Eligibility to Pay for Alzheimer’s, Dementia and Other Chronic Disease Care
+There Are Some Common Misconceptions About NJ Medicaid Paying for Alzheimer’s, Dementia and Other Chronic Diseases

-Myth 1) “I’ve been told I’m allowed to make gifts to my children, church, and favorite charity without a penalty?”
+Myth 1) “I’ve been told I’m allowed to make gifts to my children, church, and/or favorite charity without a penalty as long as it’s ‘reasonable and less than $15,000 per year’.”

-Both myths are related in the fact that the individual is seeking to give away or hide assets to ensure Medicaid eligibility.
+Both myths are wrong because the individual is seeking to give away or hide assets to qualify for Medicaid eligibility.
 First, the $15,000 that one is entitled to give away without penalty is an IRS rule that pertains to taxes only.
 It is completely irrelevant to Medicaid eligibility.
 Medicaid does not recognize the tax code.
-It is not subject to the IRS.
+It is not subject to the IRS or the tax code.

 Putting your kids’ names on your bank accounts has no effect on Medicaid eligibility.
 New Jersey follows what is called the “source of funds” rule.
-This rule states that ownership of the funds in your accounts for Medicaid purposes is determined by who funds the account.
-Therefore, unless your kids earned the money in their account (provided the source of the funds), this money is not protected.
+This rule states that ownership of the funds in your accounts is determined by who funds the account.
+Therefore, unless your kids earned the money in the account (provided the source of the funds), this money is not protected.

-On a further note as regards to gifting your assets outright to your children, this is not recommended.
+On a further note, as regards to gifting your assets outright to your children, this is not recommended.
 One of my golden rules for Medicaid has been (there are exceptions of course) “do not give to your son or daughter directly”.
-In addition to not always protecting the assets for Medicaid purposes, gifting outright to a child has potentially devastating income and estate tax implications.
-For example, if a mother transfers her house to her daughter, this converts her property tax classification from owner-occupied to non-owner occupied.
-This may result in an increase in property taxes and could even eliminate certain exemptions.
-In addition, gifted assets do not receive a favorable cost basis (what you paid for the asset).
-This results in an unfavorable income and estate death tax consequence which otherwise could have been avoided.
+In addition to not always protecting the assets for Medicaid purposes, gifting outright to a child can have significant and adverse income and estate tax implications.
+For example, if a mother transfers her house to her daughter, this changes her property tax classification from owner-occupied to non-owner occupied.
+This may result in an increase in property taxes and could even eliminate certain exemptions (i.e., Freeze Act and Homestead Rebate).
+In addition, gifted assets do not receive a favorable step-up in cost basis (what you paid for the asset).
+This results in an unfavorable income and death tax consequence which otherwise could have been avoided.

 The better solution is oftentimes creating and funding an Irrevocable Trust which I discuss at length later in this site.